With winter just around the corner, nature is sending a strong message to alkalize now, before it’s too late.

 - Pull heat out of the body to prevent winter dryness

 - Flush the intestinal tract

 - Cleanse the inner and outer skin (the inner skin lines almost all the surfaces of the inside of the body)

-During the month of October especially (plus each spring and summer), look at the acid-alkaline food list and circle all the alkaline foods that you enjoy.
+During the month of October especially (plus each spring and summer), look at our acidic-alkaline food list and circle all the alkaline foods that you enjoy.
 Make a point to eat as many of those as possible.
-Eat smaller portions of protein and grains while eating more fresh fruits and vegetables.
+Eat smaller portions of protein and grains, while eating more fresh fruits and vegetables.

 - Veggie juice

-Note: In a perfect world the diet would shift dramatically with each season.
-If you have not thoroughly alkalized in the spring and summer then the need to significantly eat more winter acidic foods will be less.
+Note: In a perfect world, the diet would shift dramatically with each season.
+If you have not thoroughly alkalized in the spring and summer, the need to significantly eat more winter acidic foods will be less.